-EMEA Operating Model (Three Bank Model)
+EMEA Operating Model

-To create a more efficient operating model and respond to increasing demands from regulators in the US, UK and EMEA, the BNY Mellon EMEA Operating Model is proposed to be re-aligned around Three Banking Entities in EMEA.
-To facilitate the proposed model, a new global booking principle and a Dual Custody model will be implemented within BNY Mellon over the next few years.
+To create a more efficient operating model and respond to increasing demands from regulators in the US.
+UK and EMEA, the BNY Mellon EMEA Operating Model is proposed to be re-aligned around Three Banking Entities in EMEA.
+To facilitate the proposed model, a new global booking principle and a Dual Custody model will be implemented within BNY Mellon.
 This rationalized, more efficient and simple structure will give BNY Mellon flexibility for growth by freeing up capital and allowing greater capacity for new products and services, thereby allowing the Company to focus its business on core clients.

-The rationales behind the Three Bank Model initiative include:
+The rationales behind the EMEA Business Operating Model include:

-- Reduction of complexity in Legal Entity structure as well as respective contractual framework - Improvement of resolvability by removing duplication, potential conflicts and improving transparency on risks - Viability of businesses with appropriate client base, operations / balance sheet size, capital and management - Appropriate alignment to client needs whilst improving client experience through more efficient service delivery - Deliver shareholders value through more efficient use of resources, liquidity and capital and improved client growth and retention
+- reduction of complexity in Legal Entity structure as well as respective contractual framework; - improvement of resolvability by removing duplication, potential conflicts and improving transparency on risks;

+- viability of businesses with appropriate client base, operations / balance sheet size, capital and management; - appropriate alignment to client needs whilst improving client experience through more efficient service delivery; and - deliver shareholders value through more efficient use of resources, liquidity and capital and improved client growth and retention.

-The outcome of the Three Bank Model is illustrated in figure 2 below:
+The outcome of the EMEA Business Operating Model is illustrated in figure 2 below: